Timber Pest Advice – A technical guide

 - recent previous inspector probed and disturbed the then active termite workings

-- recent attempt at control of infestation by pest control operator has temporarily diverted activity to another (possibly concealed) location
+- a recent attempt at control of infestation by pest control operator has temporarily diverted activity to another (possibly concealed) location

-- recent or current building activities may have temporarily diverted activity away from accessible timbers.
+- Recent or current building activities may have temporarily diverted activity away from accessible timbers.